xx00a/Group6/use_cases/use_case_population_report.md

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-As an *Administrator*, I want to produce a *Population Report* with many different criterias, in order to get a better understanding of the demography of population and provide this information further to other departments as required by the World Health Organisation.
+As an *Administrator*, I want to produce a *Population Report* that is organised by various parameters such as name of the continent/country/region, the population living inside and outside of the cities.
+This report will be provided for further analysis as required by the World Health Organisation.

 ### Scope
-All countries in database.
+The report will used country and city tables.

 ### Level
 Primary task.

 ### Preconditions
 As there is a limited amount of countries on this planet, there will also be a finite number of records in the database that can be used.

-The report will output tables including all vital information for the demographic purposes.
+The report will contain name, population living in cities and outside of cities including percentage.

 ### Success End Condition
 The app will generate a report with continent/region/country name and the number (also in %) of inhabitants.